luau-lang/luau/rfcs/syntax-floor-division-operator.md

 An alternative would be to do nothing but this would not solve the issues the lack of floor division currently has.

-An alternative implementation would treat `//` only as syntactic sugar.
+An alternative implementation would treat `//` and `//=` only as syntactic sugar.
 The addition of new VM opcode for floor division could be omitted and the compiler could be simply modified to automatically emit a call to `math.floor` when necessary.
 This would require only minimal changes to Luau, but it would not support overloading the floor division operator using metamethods and would not have the performance benefits of the full implementation.